pomdb/pomdb-go/README.md

 #### `shared`

 Allows multiple records to share the same value for the indexed field.
-In the example, 'Category' is indexed non-uniquely, allowing aggregation and querying of 'Product' records by shared categories.
+In the example, `Category` is indexed non-uniquely, allowing aggregation and querying of 'Product' records by shared categories.

 ```go
 type Product struct {